claottoni/Animal-dental-calculus/README.md

-# Animal-dental-calculus
+## Metagenomic analysis of animal dental calculus
-Additional information for the analysis of animal dental calculus shotgun sequencing data
+Details on code and bioinformatic tools used to analyse shotgun DNA sequencing datasets.